 Consult regularly with students, employers, supervisors, employees, and other teachers.

 Make regular on-site learning assessments of students at their placements.
-(Three times per student per co-operative education credit, at least twice through direct personal contact)
+(Two times per month, at least once through direct personal contact)

 Assess and evaluate student performance.